 - Negotiate a full and fair settlement with the insurance company

 - If necessary, represent you in court

-Trusted Auto Accident Attorneys in Denver & Beyond
+Your Trusted Auto Accident Attorneys in Denver, CO

 The personal injury attorneys at Chalat Hatten & Banker understand that a car crash can turn your life upside-down.
 For over 30 years, we’ve protected the rights of car accident victims and will fight to do the same for you.
 Contact our Denver auto accident attorneys today to discuss your rights.